FrodeHus/n8n-nodes-msdefender/README.md

 # n8n-nodes-msdefender

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you use Microsoft Defender in your n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+Microsoft Defender is a comprehensive security solution that helps protect your devices and data from threats.
+This node allows you to interact with the Microsoft Defender API to perform various security operations, such as managing devices, retrieving threat intelligence, and more.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.